Computer Programming I

 Total | 100% |

-Upon the completion of this course, successful students will be able to:
+Upon successful completion of the course, students will be able to:

-- Analyze, test, and debug programs for syntax, logic, and run-time errors
+- Analyze, test, and debug programs for syntax, logic, and run-time errors;

-- Explain the concept of pointers and use them to manage dynamic data structures in a program
+- Explain the concept of pointers and use them to manage dynamic data structures in a program;

 Consult the Douglas College Bookstore for the latest required textbooks and materials.

-Introduction to C++ Programming and Data Structures (latest edition), Daniel Liang, Pearson, ISBN: 978-0-13-466985-4
+- Introduction to C++ Programming and Data Structures (current edition), Daniel Liang, Pearson

 Requisites